Groestlcoin/zap-desktop/docs/CONFIG.md

 ## Examples

-Following are some examples of config overrides that you might find useful when developing Zap or making your own custom build to run.
+Following are some examples of config overrides that you might find useful when developing ZAP GRS or making your own custom build to run.

 #### 1. Change the default network to Testnet